Luning-Yang/cse15l-lab-reports/index.md

 <img src="lab1_img/command_tryout.png" alt="Image" width="400" height="120">

+Here is a table which documents the commands I've tried and their respective results.

 | Command       | Description | Result        |
 | ------------- |------------- | ------------- |
 |  `ls` | It lists the all files and folders under the current directory | `perl5`  |